 The clutch slave cylinder plays an important role in vehicles with manual transmissions.
 The slave cylinder works in tandem with the clutch master cylinder to disengage the clutch and shift the transmission when the pedal is pressed.

-When your vehicle’s transmission isn’t performing correctly, you may be in need of a clutch slave cylinder repair.
+When you’re experiencing symptoms of clutch slave failure, you may be in need of a repair.
 Here are some faulty clutch slave cylinder symptoms that will help you know when it’s time to schedule a service at General Transmission.

 Low Brake Fluid